 Things haven't been the same since the summer solstice, I've noticed the daylight declining as we approach Fall here in the Pacific North.
 Sneaky, Mother Nature, tease me with sunshine and warmth only to rob me when I become complacent.
 I suppose there's rain on the way too, hmmm?
 Typical.

 While it lasted, sunny summer evenings allowed for longer adventures, eating a late meal at sunset and walk home in the warm evening air.
 Yet, night always comes.
 When darkness falls it would be nice to have a small, personal over ear LED light to guide your way back to your tent, or light your favourite book when in bed.

 In this project, I'll show how to make a small, light-weight, personal LED light worn as an earpiece, and made from dollar-store components.
-These LED lobe lights will blow away the commercial variety, and cost around $6.00(CAD) for the components.
+These LED lobe lights will blow away the commercial variety, and cost around $6.00(CAD)

 are and alternative to camping headlamps, which can be too overpowering for reading.
 And an alternative to portable reading lamps, which are usually too dim to be of much use outside of reading.